 Anxiety is your body's built-in response to stress.
 Ayurvedic treatment for anxiety disorders starts with identifying the root cause and develop a personalized plan of treatment.
 It includes customized Ayurvedic diet, detox treatments, yoga, meditation, and lifestyle changes.

 What are anxiety disorders?

 Anxiety is the most common mental condition, globally.
 About one-third of people who experience anxiety seek any type of formal treatment.
 Anxiety causes people to explore holistic modalities.
 Excessive stress can occur both because of genetics and as a consequence of the surroundings.
 The development of pathological anxiety can be avoided with the assistance of preventive measures.
-Ayurvedic treatment for anxiety disorders starts with identifying the root cause and develop a personalized plan of treatment.
+Ayurvedic herbs and treatments for anxiety disorders start with identifying the root cause and develop a personalized plan of treatment.

 How does Ayurveda view anxiety?

 Ayurveda views anxiety as a dosha imbalance in which surplus Vata has collected in the nervous system.
 Stress is an expression of excess Vata in Mano vaha srota, the station of the mind.
 The ayurvedic treatment approach is to bring back the equilibrium and balance of the excess dosha.
 Ayurveda experts believe that excessive stress is due to an imbalance of Vata dosha.
 Vata is just one of the three doshas -- or constitutions that encourage our homeostasis.
 Vata dosha embodies element air and space energy, the psychological wind.
 When Vata goes out of equilibrium, the excess energy can cause the so-called Citta vritti (literally, monkey mind).